Shifting Culture and Minds: Immigrant-Origin Youth Expressing Critical Consciousness on Social Media

 Laura Wray-Lake, Sara Wilf, Jin Yao Kwan, Benjamin Oosterhoff

 This study used a person-centered approach to describe distinct profiles of time use and examined the role of demographics, parent conflict, parent support, and friend support in differentiating time use profiles.
 Using a non-representative national U.S. sample of 555 adolescents, latent profile analysis of hours spent in 14 activities in a typical day identified three typologies of time use.
-Under review.
+Published in Youth (2021).

 Laura Wray-Lake, Burkhard Gniewosz, Celina Benavides, Sara Wilf